MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - A **collection pool** is a type of **customer pool**(/dynamics365/finance/accounts-receivable/set-up-collections#optional-set-up-customer-pools) that groups customers for collections.
 You can create as many collection pools as you need.
 A collection pool can be assigned to a specific [collection agent](/dynamics365/finance/accounts-receivable/set-up-collections#optional-set-up-collections-agents).
 A collection agent can also be linked directly to specific customers.
 A collection agent is an individual, either internal or external, who performs collection activities in your organization.
 - A [**collection team**](/dynamics365/finance/accounts-receivable/set-up-collections#optional-create-a-collections-team) is a group of collection agents.

+### Collections cases

+During collection-related activities with your customers, you may want to track the details of the work and conversations you have with your customers.
+In Dynamics 365, you manage the collections process with cases.

+For simple processes, you can use case management in Dynamics 365 Finance.
+In Finance, you must plan how you want to [classify the collections work](/dynamics365/finance/accounts-receivable/set-up-collections#set-up-a-collections-case-category).
+You can specify different approval processes for different types of cases.

+For more complex processes, you might want to use [case management](/dynamics365/customer-service/overview-cases) in Dynamics 365 Customer Service.

+You may also use a combination of both products with [dual-write](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-overview) to keep case data synchronized between Finance and Customer Service.

 ### Consume materials